tizonia/tizonia-openmax-il/README.md

 ### An OpenMAX IL Resource Management (RM) framework ###

 * Including:
-  * 'libtizrmproxy' : a C client library,
+  * 'tizrmd' : a D-Bus-based RM server.
-  * 'tizrmd' : a D-Bus-based RM server written in C++.
+  * 'libtizrmproxy' : a RM client library.

 ### A number of OpenMAX IL plugins ###

 * Including:
-  * mp3 decoder (based on libmad),
+  * two mp3 decoders (one based on libmad and another based libmpg123),
   * mp3 encoder (based on LAME),
   * AAC decoder (based on libfaad),
   * two OPUS decoders (based on libopus and libopusfile)